EverlynAsiko/masakhane-reading-group/README.md

 - The purpose of the multi-view discussions is to save time reading all papers in details as different participants will have focused on different parts of the paper.

 **4- Attend the reading group**
-- **several times a week*
-- The main value of such reading groups is in the discussion; even if you didn't read the paper in depth - everybody pays attention on different things, which are shared during the discussion.
+- The main value of such reading groups is in the discussion; even if *you didn't read the paper* in depth - everybody pays attention on different things, which are shared during the discussion.
 Thus, it allows you to cover each paper more than if you would have read it by yourself.

-**4'- Sprints**
+**4'- Sprints, in future, once we have gotten a rhythm**

  -Sometimes the reading group can go beyond a single paper: eg. conference proceedings, several papers around the same subject, etc.  The idea of the sprint is to grasp the as much papers as possible in a short time.
 We block 2h slot for this.
 The sprint happens in two phases: